-There are two basic types of radon testing – short term and long term.
-Both are useful with the short term method being the most frequently used.
+You can have two basic types of radon testing – short term and long term.
+Both are useful, with the short term method being the most frequently used.
 However, the long term radon testing method is the most reliable.
-Radon-Rid performs both types of radon testing for your home or facility.
+Radon-Rid performs both types as part of professional radon testing for your home or facility.

 Short-Term Radon Testing